 Does SilverStripe meet the above criteria?
-Out-of-the box SilverStripe CMS is just a blank page and flexibility is one of its strengths.
+Out-of-the-box SilverStripe CMS is just a blank page and flexibility is one of its strengths.
 All of the websites we’ve built on SilverStripe CMS since 2009 are SEO friendly.
 The SEO effect was mainly achieved as a result of collaborative work between the web development team and our in-house SEO experts.
 We developed in-house processes to make sure each SilverStripe deployment meets all important SEO requirements.

 Choosing the right CMS is half the battle.
 SEO objectives need to be considered from the outset in order to identify any potential SEO barriers that could crop up throughout a project life cycle from design to migration.
-Once deployed, focus needs to be on content and social aspects of marketing to encourage content sharing to attract links.
+Once deployed, the focus needs to be on content and social aspects of marketing to encourage content sharing to attract links.

 Do you have any comments or need help choosing the CMS?
 We would like to hear from you, contact us at firstname.lastname@example.org.